 You depend on your electrical outlets to plug in household appliances and devices.
-Yet, what should you do if one of your melts or you smell something burning?
+However sometimes things malfunction and then other problems may arise.
 The answer is to call one of our electricians in Lowell, MI as soon as possible.
 Wall outlets may melt due to defective wiring or loose connections.
-Continue reading to learn what else would cause an electrical outlet to melt.

 How Electrical Outlets Work